 How Dental Implants and Bone Grafting Work

 When getting dental implants, we will sedate our patient as it will require cutting into the jawbone.
 We will drill a small hole into the jawbone and gently attach a screw base into the bone.
-Afterwards, the gum will be placed back around the implant.
+Afterward, the gum will be placed back around the implant.
 Then, there will need to be a second surgery after the gum has healed.
 During the second surgery, we will connect the rest of the tooth to the screw.

-Bone grafting can be used as a compliment to getting dental implants when jaw structure has deteriorated.
+Bone grafting can be used as a complement to getting dental implants when jaw structure has deteriorated.
 For bone grafting, we will either use artificial bone or a sample of bone collected from you.
 After this, we will graft the bone into your jaw for added rigidity.

 It is always important to keep of oral care and dental hygiene so that tooth extraction is less warranted.
 We are always proud to serve new patients and educate them on matters like this.
-Please come in for a visit or schedule an appoint by calling our office.
+Please come in for a visit or schedule an appointment by calling our office.